open-telemetry/oteps/text/0156-columnar-encoding.md

 a table of data encoded in a columnar format (e.g. metrics, logs, traces, and future OTLP entities).
 Several correlated IPC Arrow messages of different nature and with different schemas can be sent in the same OTLP batch identified by `batch_id` and thus be processed as one unit without complex logic in the collector or any other processing systems.
-More details on the `OtlpArrowPayload` columns in the section [Mapping OTEL entities to Arrow records](#mapping-otel-entities-to-arrow-records).
+More details on the `OtlpArrowPayload` columns in the section [Mapping OTel entities to Arrow records](#mapping-otel-entities-to-arrow-records).

 More specifically, an `OtlpArrowPayload` protobuf message is defined as: